VIJAYJOSE-02/expense-tracker-powerbi/README.md

 # expense-tracker-powerbi
 Personal expense analysis with Python, PostgreSQL, and Power BI dashboards
-# 📊 Smart Expense Tracker with Spending Insights
+# 📊 Personal Expense Tracker with Spending Insights
 ## 📌 Project Overview

-The Smart Expense Tracker with Spending Insights is an end-to-end data analytics project that analyzes personal expense data to uncover spending patterns and trends.
+The Personal Expense Tracker with Spending Insights is an end-to-end data analytics project that analyzes personal expense data to uncover spending patterns and trends.
 The project demonstrates a complete analytics workflow — from raw data ingestion and cleaning to structured storage and interactive dashboard visualization.

 This project is designed to showcase Python, SQL, and Power BI skills in a practical, resume-ready format.